 When technology is being actively taken up en-mass by consumers, it is time to standardize it.
 The whole world of technical products needs to be classified to prevent chaos.
 However, even now, there is a lack of a clear system due to a redundant number of standards and the involvement of different organizations in the same field.
 All this makes the choice for the correct IoT structure tough.

-Due to a lack of clear standardization, the IoT architecture is tacitly associated to those existing standards that are most likely to be appropriate.
+Due to a lack of clear standardization, the IoT architecture is tacitly associated with those existing standards that are most likely to be appropriate.
 Currently, these standards are represented by two generally recognized organizations – IEEE (Institute of Electrical and Electronics Engineers) and IEC (International Electrotechnical Commission).
-The main difference between them is that IEEE is popular in the USA, and ISO/IEC in Europe.
+The main difference between them is that IEEE is popular in the USA and ISO/IEC in Europe.
 Both standards were taken into consideration in 2014 and this process has continued.
 Eventually, however, it is only natural to expect that the architecture for IoT projects will be reduced to a common denominator.

 IEEE and ISO/IEC

 IEEE focuses on issues of dependability and security in the IoT area.
-The fact that such ‘monsters’ of industrial automation, such as Cisco, Emerson, Siemens, Toshiba, Hitachi, Huawei and other large corporations are involved in the development of the standard, proves this direction.
+The fact that such ‘monsters’ of industrial automation, such as Cisco, Emerson, Siemens, Toshiba, Hitachi, Huawei, and other large corporations are involved in the development of the standard, proves this direction.

 The ISO/IEC standard is borrowed from related and already standardized areas, such as: